leddoo/kibi/main.md

     - box.

 - compiler backlog:
-    - id cleanup:
-        - macro for definitions.
-        - consider the NonZeroU32 based NonMaxU32 for ids, so option just works.
-    - param & local statements.
-        - params are not always nil!
-        - elim locals in local2reg pass.
-        - params can't be eliminated, have to be at start of bb0.
-        - get rid of fake entry.
-        - support local & get/set_local.
     - compile:
         - assert cfg has no critical edges.
-        - assert all statements with a value have a register.
     - validation:
         - phi maps & stmt lists uniquely owned.
         - return error instead of panicking.